supermario/elm-pkg-js/readme.md

 This repo explores the possibility of an API/standard/spec for Elm packages that provide JS/ports, as well as tooling to make adding that JS/ports to projects seamless and (fully!) type safe.

+## Status

+The idea is being tested out with a [Labs implementation in Lamdera](https://dashboard.lamdera.app/docs/elm-pkg-js).

+Contributions to `examples` are welcome, particularly if you have a use-case that would be challenging/impossible for the elm-pkg-js proposed approach.

 ## Problem statement